chinamike65/hugo-tuolesi/content/book5/book5en.md

 When masters in Tibetan areas begin to teach sutras or encounter difficulties, they would use this ritual of exorcism to break through obstacles.

-Tibetan Buddhism also combines the "Heart Sutra" with esoteric methods, and uses the "Heart Sutra" to expel various rituals such as death demons.
+Tibetan Buddhism also combines the "Heart Sutra" with esoteric methods, and uses the "Heart Sutra" in various rituals to expel things such as death demons.

 The "du" in "to save all suffering" is translated as "du" in some versions.